Process Safety Management Implementation / Augmentation:

 · Hazard and Operability Study (HAZOP)

-· Failure Mode and Effect Analysis (FMEA)
+· Failure Mode and Effects Analysis (FMEA)

 · Fault Tree Analysis (FTA)